 Forty patients between the ages forty and eighty-nine, all undergoing treatment for open-angle glaucoma, were accepted into the study.
 Over a period of two years, researchers performed at least eight standard visual field tests on these patients.
 Half were classified as having slow disease progression, while the others had fast disease progression.
 The patients then wore a smart contact lens for twenty-four hours, including overnight as they slept.
 Researchers found that patients with steeper changes recorded overnight, and a greater number of changes in their signal profile overall, tended to have faster glaucoma progression.

 This real-time data represents a significant advantage over what we have today.
 Patients would have a better understanding of their disease, and their doctors would be able to better tailor treatments to their needs because they would be able to see more quickly whether a new medication is working for their patient.

-With financial support, these new and exciting contact lens technologies could make it easier for patients to comply with their medication plans and monitor both the progress of the disease and the efficacy of newly prescribed drugs.
+These new contact lens technologies could make it easier for patients to comply with their medication plans and monitor both the progress of the disease and the efficacy of newly prescribed drugs.
 In time, researchers may even find a way to combine these two new technologies to create a single convenient device, capable of performing both drug delivery and pressure tests.

 1 Visual Field Change and 24-Hour IOP-Related Profile with a Contact Lens Sensor in Treated Glaucoma Patients Presented at: American Glaucoma Society Annual Meeting, February 2015, Coronado, California.
 Carlos Gustavo De Moraes, MD, MPH, Jessica V. Jasien, MEn, Sonja Simon-Zoula, PhD, Jeffrey M. Liebmann, MD, Robert Ritch, MD